Ah, Thanksgiving. Platters of turkey, bowls of steaming mashed potatoes and plates of pumpkin pie.

 According to the U.S. Department of Energy, the Thanksgiving holiday contributes to an annual increase in energy use because of the drop in temperature, lights being used longer and appliances operating on overdrive.

 But there are ways to lessen the impact of the holiday on your energy bill.
-Check out these six tips to ensure your November bill looks as great as your Thanksgiving meal.
+Check out these six Thanksgiving energy savings tips to ensure your November bill looks as great as your meal.

 - Use body heat to your advantage.
 If you’re expecting a large gathering, lower the thermostat in your home.
 People generate heat, so let them help heat your home.